Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3WDeVbpr30g.md

 ### Transcript

-> do we enter, intend to add rain electrical storms, we did prototype certain weather things before i don't know if we're gonna add it again if if so it's not gonna be anytime soon
+> do we enter, intend to add rain electrical storms, we did prototype certain weather things before I don't know if we're gonna add it again if if so it's not gonna be anytime soon